All posts

 2. Google Search Console Keywords Research Report

-• Purpose: this template is designed by SEO specialists to provide you a logical framework to capitalize knowledge made available by Google Search Console about the keywords your website is currently ranking for.
+• Purpose: this template is designed by SEO specialists to provide you with a logical framework to capitalize on knowledge made available by Google Search Console about the keywords your website is currently ranking for.
 It's structured in three steps:

 • Identify high-value keywords to maintain in your strategy.